flutter/website/src/get-started/install/help.md

 uninstall existing JDKs from your computer.
 Flutter will automatically use the JDK included in Android Studio.

-If you do need another version of Java, try the workaround described in [this Github issue][java binary path] until a long-term solution is implemented.
+If you do need another version of Java, try the workaround described in [this GitHub issue][java binary path] until a long-term solution is implemented.
+For more information,
+check out the [Android Java Gradle migration guide][] or [flutter doctor --android-licenses not working due to
+    java.lang.UnsupportedClassVersionError - Stack Overflow][so java version].

 See also: [flutter doctor --android-licenses not working due to